 A pool key is available, at a small charge, from the school office for out of school hours use.

-We have two bus runs solely for Wainui students that live in the Transport entitlement zone.
+We have three bus runs solely for Wainui students that live in the Transport entitlement zone.
 The Ministry provides free bus transport for children who live more than 3.2kms distance from school if they live on the Ministry bus route to their nearest school.

 Children will not be allowed to alter their usual bus arrangements unless a written note or phone call is received at school from their parent/caregiver.
 It must be stressed that children will be sent home as per usual unless we are notified by you the parent/caregiver, not by word of mouth from the children.